rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-We-Pray-for-U.md

 	"Twenty pages later comes the first mention of the male weaver, when a castaway loses his wits and sees 'God's foot upon the treadle of the loom.'"

-Confession: I can't spell Paglia without looking and Camille Paglia is——
+Confession: I can't spell Paglia without looking and Camille Paglia is<span>&mdash;</span>

 				an enemy to Melville's
 					"real heaven":"all-male platoon each with his hand in someone else's pocket.
 The circle jerk is another Romantic:"